denisreilly/ntp-bcp/CommentsRescorlaDiscuss.md

 DS: We may write "Mitigating source address spoofing attacks should be a priority of network administrators." or we could delete it altogether.
 DR: Maybe the sentence is not necessary, since we give normative RECOMMENDED guidance later in the paragraph.
+  DS: Yes, I thought the same.
+So we delete it?

 # Comment

 S 3.2.